JoshGlasson/JoshsBlog/content/2021-02-02-system_design_interview_pt3.md

 ## AES (Advanced Encryption Standard)

 AES is one of the most secure encryption types, used by governments and security agencies.
-AES uses ***symmetric*** key encryption, the person on the receiving end of the data will need a key to decode it.
+AES uses ***symmetric*** key encryption, the person on the receiving end of the data will need the same key to decode it that was used to encrypt it.

 AES encrypts data in a single block rather than as individual bits of data.
 The size of the block determines which AES method it uses: